vinitkumar/vinitkumar.github.com/_posts/2015-08-06-Why-I-Write-Code.md

 Last year has been very hectic and I haven't given much time on writing code on things I enjoy personally the most(side projects).

-Well, I am still figuring out my dreams at the moment but very soon I wil have a clear idea of how and what I want to become in future.
+Well, I am still figuring out my dreams at the moment but very soon I will have a clear idea of how and what I want to become in future.

 But there is one thing that is sure, I would change the world for better than how I found it.